AdiThakker/AdiThakker.github.io/_posts/2023-09-15-SignalR-Integration-With-APIM.md

 You can find the source code of this [here](https://github.com/AdiThakker/ApimIaC/tree/main/Deployment).
 Let's go through some of the key parts.

-### Creating the APIM Instance
+### Creating resources in Azure

 For this, we used [modules](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) in Bicep.

 Modules in Bicep allow for the encapsulation of sets of Azure resources.
 It's a way to reuse and share the code for similar deployments.

+#### APIM Instance

 Our [APIM](https://github.com/AdiThakker/ApimIaC/blob/main/Deployment/modules/apim.bicep) module looks like this:

 ~~~javascript
 param location string